 8) For picture book dummies: submit one full dummy as a PDF (regardless of page number) AND a .docx file of your manuscript only, formatted as listed in step 3 above.

-9) For middle grade, young adult, nonfiction, chapter books, and graphic novels: submit a title page, the first 10 pages of your manuscript (even if it cuts off mid-chapter) plus a short synopsis no longer than 250 words (one page) all in the same document.
+9) For middle grade, young adult, nonfiction, chapter books, and graphic novels: submit a title page, the first 10 pages of your manuscript, double-spaced (even if it cuts off mid-chapter) plus a short synopsis no longer one page (single-spaced), all in the same document.

 10) For poetry: this includes rhyming picture books, novels in verse, and stand-alone poetry collections.
 Poetry submissions should conform to the picture book and novel guidelines above; however, they may be single-spaced with a double space between stanzas, per industry standards.
 Stand-alone collections (i.e. a group of poems intended to be published as one book) must have a page break at the end of each poem.
-There is a word count limit of 2500 words.
+Note that your ten pages can have no more than 2500 words.

 11) If you have had a critique at a previous conference with one of our faculty, please add that information (the name of the reviewer) in your email so we can avoid scheduling you with someone you’ve already met with.

 (Illustrators note: this is different from Showcase formatting)

 Due to the fact that all critiques are written-only in 2022, portfolios must be submitted in advance by January 5th in the following format:

 • Collect 10-15 pieces into a single PDF file with a file name of FIRSTNAME_LASTNAME_PORTFOLIO_REVIEW_2022

 • Each page of the PDF should be numbered for ease of reference by the critiquer.

 • Include a cover page (in addition to the 10-15 pages of art) with the following information: